defold/doc/docs/en/manuals/unity.md

 ### GUI Script

-GUI component have a special property for GUI scripts - you assign one `*.gui_script` file per component and it allows to modify the bahaviour of the component, so it's very similar to regular scripts, except it doesn’t use the `go.*` namespace (which is for game object scripts).
+GUI component have a special property for GUI scripts - you assign one `*.gui_script` file per component and it allows to modify the behaviour of the component, so it's very similar to regular scripts, except it doesn’t use the `go.*` namespace (which is for game object scripts).
 Instead, it uses a special `gui.*` namespace API that only works inside GUI scripts (`*.gui_script`).
-You can think of it like a separate Scene.ity UI (uGUI) with Canvas.
+You can think of it like a separate Scene.
+Unity UI (uGUI) with Canvas.

 At its core, Defold’s GUI is a “world” separate from the game objects world, though it's very similar and duplicates a lot of behavior.
 It isn’t built with regular Game Objects that live in Collections - except, it's a separate Component on its own with GUI nodes organized in a tree and optional GUI script to define the behavior.